edouardpoitras/osm-geo-mapper/README.md

 ==============

 Navigate OpenStreetMap data in the terminal.
-Will fetch OSM data using the latitude/longitude provided, convert to GeoJSON (requires dependencies), and display the resulting lines/points/polygons in the terminal.
+Will fetch OSM data using the address or latitude/longitude provided, convert to GeoJSON (requires dependencies), and display the resulting lines/points/polygons in the terminal.

 You can optionally provide a GeoJSON file directly for viewing.